|Nutrition Facts (per serving)|

-- In a large bowl, whisk together 1/2 cup olive oil, 3 tablespoons white vinegar, 1 tablespoon salt, white sugar, red pepper flakes, and 2 teaspoons sea salt.
+In a large bowl, whisk together olive oil, white vinegar, salt, granulated sugar, and red pepper flakes.

 Make the Barbecue Sauce

-- Meanwhile, prepare the sauce by combining ketchup, 1/4 cup white vinegar, brown sugar, sweet paprika, 1 tablespoon olive oil, chili powder, garlic powder, optional cayenne pepper, and 1/2 teaspoon sea salt in a saucepan.
-Simmer over low heat for 15 minutes stirring occasionally.
+Prepare the sauce by combining ketchup, white vinegar, brown sugar, sweet paprika, olive oil, chili powder, garlic powder, cayenne pepper, if using, and salt in a small saucepan.

-- Remove sauce from heat and allow to cool for 10 minutes then cover and set aside.
+Remove sauce from heat and allow to cool for 10 minutes to thicken; then cover and set aside.
 If making the sauce a day in advance, cool completely and store in an airtight container in the refrigerator.
-Bring the sauce back to room temperature before finishing the recipe but do not boil or overheat it.
+Bring the sauce to room temperature before finishing the recipe, but do not boil or overheat it.

 Grill the Chicken

-- As the chicken nears doneness, begin brushing sauce over the surface every 5 minutes until chicken is done and the sauce has cooked down to a sticky consistency.
-Remember, chicken is done when the meat has reached an internal temperature of 165 F/74 C. Make sure to test more than one piece for consistency.
+During the last 20 minutes or so of cooking, brush sauce over the chicken until the meat reaches an internal temperature of 165 F and the sauce has cooked down to a sticky consistency.
+Make sure to test more than one piece for consistency.

-- Once cooked through, remove from heat and place onto a large platter.
+Once cooked through, remove the chicken from the heat and place onto a large platter.
 Tent with aluminum foil and let rest for 10 minutes.